 Yes, you can watch Big Bash on Kayo.
 In fact, every game from the BBL is aired live on Kayo Sports.
 So you can get full coverage of not just the main match, but pre and post match programming as well.
 For a full TV schedule and a list of when every BBL game will be on Kayo Sports, read this article.
 You will find all the team rosters on this page as well.

 What other features does the Kayo app offer?

 One feature any rabid sports fan will appreciate is the No Spoilers view.
 If you're late to the game, Kayo will allow you to hide all scores and news from your user interface so you can enjoy the sports stream without knowing how it all ends.

-However, the feature we are most interested in is Key Moments.
+However, the feature we most enjoy is the aforementioned Key Moments.
 A content team over at Kayo will be marking the video's timeline with "key moments" as the action happens.
-So if you hop in 15 minutes after kick off, the video's progress bar will let you skip to the key moments you missed (e.g. goals kicked, tackles made) before catching up with the rest of the crowd.
+So if you hop in 15 minutes after kick off, the video's progress bar will let you skip to the key moments you missed (e.g. goals kicked, tries scores, wickets taken) before catching up with the rest of the crowd.

 What other people are asking about Kayo